 The coolest block of Winter Garden is air-conditioned.

-On the western edge of downtown, the new-but-vintage-looking indoor Plant Street Market is 12,000 square feet of literal and figurative cool.
+On the western edge of downtown, the new-but-vintage-looking indoor Plant Street Market in Winter Garden is 12,000 square feet of literal and figurative cool.
 Ice-cold air soothes sweaty brows while the consumable wares of the vendors satisfy millennial shoppers.

 Need fresh air?
 Belly up to the O2 Breathe bar for a pure shot of oxygen from a line of dispensers.
 O2’s motto: “It’s OK to inhale.”